Brian Staufenbiel, Stage Director, Designer

 In the unique times in which we find ourselves, Staufenbiel recently directed productions for the online festival season of the Sun Valley Music Festival.
 Other upcoming projects include the rescheduled premiere of Miguel Zenon’s Golden City Suite with SF JAZZ, the creation of a new work for Fort Worth Opera, Dove’s Flight with Seattle Opera, and a documentary about the life of Frederica Von Stade with Paper Wings Films.

 Staufenbiel recently created a new production of Elektra for Minnesota Opera.
 His 2016 production of Das Rheingold for Minnesota Opera was reprised at Arizona Opera and at L’Opéra de Montréal and was named a Star Tribune Classical Pick of the Decade.
 He also recently created a new production of Gordon Getty’s Usher House and Canterville Ghost for the Center of Contemporary Opera in NY and LA Opera.

 Staufenbiel enjoys working as a dramaturge for dance companies and he has curated and created several art installations to accompany and enhance his productions with audience immersive experiences.
 An upcoming project in this arena is Ikkai, a dance installation about Japanese internment camps in the United States during World War II which he is co-directing with Yayoi Kambara.

-Staufenbiel’s interdisciplinary approach to opera extends to the academic arena.Since 1999, he has directed the opera program at the University of California, Santa Cruz, where he has mounted a wide spectrum of award-winning productions ranging from traditional operas to original works by contemporary composers.
-Staufenbiel holds a DMA from the Eastman School of Music and resides in San Francisco.
+Staufenbiel’s interdisciplinary approach to opera extends to his academic activity.
+He recently left his position after seventeen years as the director of the opera program at the University of California, Santa Cruz, where he has mounted a wide spectrum of award-winning productions ranging from traditional operas to original works by contemporary composers.
+Staufenbiel holds degrees in Philosophy and Music including a Doctorate of Musical Arts from the Eastman School of Music and currently resides in San Francisco.